NabJa/AFPE/README.md

 # Anisotropic Fourier Features for Positional Encoding in Medical Imaging

-Anisotropic Fourier Feature Positional Encoding (AFPE) is a generalization of Isotropic Fourier Feature Positional Encoding that incorporates anisotropic, class-specific, and domain-specific spatial dependencies.
+Anisotropic Fourier Feature Positional Encoding (AFPE) is a generalization of Isotropic Fourier Feature Positional Encoding.
+Unlike isotropic encodings, AFPE captures anisotropic, class-specific, and domain-aware spatial dependencies, making it well-suited for complex medical and scientific imaging tasks.
-**AFPE has one hyperparameter for every dimension.
-Explore their effect [here](https://nabja.github.io/afpe/)!**
+AFPE introduces one intuitive hyperparameter per spatial or temporal dimension, allowing fine-grained control over how positional information is encoded.

+👉 Get a better feel for how AFPE works in practice by exploring our **[interactive visualization](https://nabja.github.io/afpe/)!**

 ## Method Overview
 ![figure](./results/iso_pe_comparison_2d_chestx.png)